BBC Knowledge: Launch

 The channel launched on 1 June 1999, broadcasting for six hours each day.
 The channel had plans to be a new, multimedia channel, operating on television, online, and interactive television, and showing educational and informative programming.
 The channel's initial schedule style was a 'bright and breezy' approach to education, aimed at both adults and children, with viewers encouraged to get involved and contribute to the programming.
 Original programmes included a GCSE survival guide based on the popular BBC series "Bitesize", entitled "Bitesize Etc", and The Kit, a technology and computing programme aimed at getting viewers online and embracing digital.
+Its launch budget was of £10 million.

+In April 2000, the channel started airing Kino, a monthly showcase of European arthouse cinema.

 Relaunch

 A few years into the channel's existence, it was becoming clear that the channel's original format was not working in its aim of interacting with viewers and making learning fun.
 The channel was receiving consistently poor ratings, and the BBC decided to relaunch the channel.
 The relaunched channel was given a new visual identity, and from 17 November 2001 became 24-hour channel, caused by the move of BBC Knowledge from the SDN to the BBC multiplex on the DTT service.
 In addition, the format was changed to a serious documentary channel with scheduling arranged into 'zones' depending on topics.